-Ali lives and works in North Bristol as a successful woodworker / decorator and has been a woodwork tutor for the last 7 years.
-She is a DIY fanatic who loves fixing and restoring old pieces of furniture.
-Along with a BA (Hons) in Textile Design & Surface Decoration she also has 20 years experience as a graphic & website designer.
+Ali lives and works in North Bristol as a successful woodworker / interior decorator and has been a woodwork tutor for the last 8 years.
+She is a DIY fanatic and loves fixing and restoring old pieces of furniture.
+Along with a BA (Hons) in Textile Design & Surface Decoration she also has 20+ years experience as a graphic & website designer.

 Luke has a background in teaching art, photography and product design, he is an enthusiastic woodworker and furniture maker.
 Luke is involved in running workshops across the city, making all sorts of furniture and planters using pallet wood and he’s also a keen gardener as part of Bristol’s community food growing movement.

-Clare has been a woodwork tutor for several years, firstly for Bristol Womens' Workshop and most recently for North Somerset and Bristol City Councils Adult Learning Services.
-She is passionate about teaching practical skills in order to truly empower people and help to raise their self-confidence.
+Clare has been a woodwork tutor for several years, for Bristol Womens' Workshop and then North Somerset and Bristol City Councils Adult Learning Services.
+She's passionate about teaching practical skills in order to help people raise their self-confidence.
 Clare makes furniture to commission and along with an NVQ in Furniture Making, she has a BA Hons in Fine Art.

 Fern Busuttil 1982 - 2019